Social networking and the law

 Never name a rape victim.
 EVER.

 Rape is an emotive and misunderstood crime.
-However – whatever your views – you should never, under any circumstances, publically identify the victim.
+However – whatever your views – you should never, under any circumstances, publicly identify the victim.
 Not even if the defendants are found not guilty.
 Rape victims have the right to remain anonymous for their entire lifetime.
 The law exists to encourage rape victims to come forward and report what happened to them without fear of identification.

 How NOT to do it